azsk/AzTS-docs/03-Running AzTS solution from UI/README.md

 ## Prerequisite

-1. Signed in user must have one of the following permission at subscription or resource group scope: Owner, Contributor, ServiceAdministrator, CoAdministrator, AccountAdministrator, Security Reader, Security Admin.
+1. Signed in user must have one of the following permissions at subscription or resource group scope: Owner, Contributor, ServiceAdministrator, CoAdministrator, AccountAdministrator, Security Reader, Security Admin.
 2. If the AzTS solution has been installed recently, it can take up to 24 hours to reflect the scan result.

 > **Note:**